Is Usera neighborhood the next Lavapiés?

 Writer’s bio: Attracted by the low cost of housing and unlimited availability of cheap dumplings, Felicity Hughes has lived in Usera for five years.
 She originally hails from the UK and is the author of The Making of Madrid, a blog about the chequered history of her adoptive yet much-loved city.
 I especially like her article 5 things you many not know about Franco.

-Final note from Mr Chorizo: I’ll probably be doing more articles about Madrid’s barrios in the near future.
+Final note from Mr Chorizo: I really like Felicity’s blog because of the research she does.
+There aren’t many bloggers who are so in-depth about the history of Madrid and Spain.
+Anyway, I’ll probably be doing more articles about Madrid’s barrios in the near future.
 For now, here’s one about La Latina.
 Also, what do you think?
 Is the Usera neighborhood on the rise?
+Is tourism killing Madrid?
 Hit me up right here in the comments… Thanks!